njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to duplicate the last line of iacta
+Script to delete all .js files